xgqt/tree-ng/README.md

 ## About

-This a fork of the Steve Baker's tree (http://mama.indstate.edu/users/ice/tree/)
+Ths is a fork of the Steve Baker's tree.
+The original source can be found on http://mama.indstate.edu/users/ice/tree/

 ## Legacy

-The documentation before the start of changes is kept in "legacy" directory
+Some of the documentation before the start of changes is kept in "legacy" directory.

+The first commit is the unchanged tree source as I received it.

 ## Building